kyma-project/kyma/components/xip-patch/README.md

 ## Usage

-The patch accepts the **EXTERNAL_PUBLIC_IP** environment variable which is manually reserved external IP address.
-If this variable is not set, the script tries to get external IP address from the `istio-ingressgateway` service.
+The patch accepts the **EXTERNAL_PUBLIC_IP** environment variable which must hold a manually reserved, external IP address.
+If this variable is not set, the script tries to get the external IP address from the `istio-ingressgateway` service.

 This component performs the following actions:
  1. Reads the external IP address.